-Run to New Jersey and back via the bridge’s pedestrian path which can be accessed via 5th and Race Streets.
-It’s a three-mile round trip journey offering stunning views of the Delaware River and the Philadelphia skyline, particularly at sunrise or sunset.
-For more info, click here.
+Run to New Jersey and back via the bridge’s pedestrian path which visitors can access via 5th and Race Streets.
+From the start of the bridge, it’s a three-mile round trip journey.
+This path offers stunning views of the Delaware River and the Philadelphia skyline, particularly at sunrise or sunset.

-Kelly Drive aka “The Loop” or “The East Falls Loop” – This almost nine-mile run begins at Lloyd Hall, One Boathouse Row.
+This nearly nine-mile run begins at Lloyd Hall, One Boathouse Row, next to the Philadelphia Museum of Art.
 The first segment stretches along the Schuylkill River to the Falls Bridge.
-Turn left, cross the bridge and turn left again, to head back downtown.
+Turn left, cross the bridge and turn left again, to head back downtown on MLK Jr Drive.
 For the very ambitious: Stay on the path, passing the bridge.
 The trail stretches for almost 20 more miles to Valley Forge National Park.
-For more info, click here.

-Along the Schuylkill River – To get in a 2-mile run along the river, start at the Philadelphia Museum of Art and follow the Schuylkill River Trail — one of the nation’s top riverwalks according to USA Today — which is both on land and in the river thanks to the Schuylkill Banks boardwalk, until it ends in South Philadelphia.
+To get in a two-mile run along the river, start at the Philadelphia Museum of Art and follow the Schuylkill River Trail, which is both on land and in the river thanks to the Schuylkill Banks boardwalk, until it ends in South Philadelphia.

-Along the Delaware River – The Delaware River Trail runs about 1.5 miles along the Delaware River from Washington Green (Washington Ave at S. Christopher Columbus Boulevard) to the Race Street Pier (Race Street at N. Christopher Columbus Boulevard), bringing you by some of the Delaware River Waterfront’s many public spaces including Spruce Street Harbor Park, the Great Plaza at Penn’s Landing, and Cherry Street Pier.
-For more info, click here.
+The Delaware River Trail runs about 1.5 miles along the Delaware River from Washington Green (Washington Ave at S. Christopher Columbus Boulevard) to the Race Street Pier (Race Street at N. Christopher Columbus Boulevard), bringing you by some of the Delaware River Waterfront’s many public spaces including Spruce Street Harbor Park, the Great Plaza at Penn’s Landing, and Cherry Street Pier.

 Philadelphia is also home to a number of annual running events and competitions, which are perfect to plan a trip around if you enjoy participating in (or spectating) alongside others from around the state, nation, and world.